k0src/Typst-for-Obsidian/README.md

 ## Settings

-- **Default Mode** - Open files in source or reading mode
+- **Default file mode** - Choose how `.typ` files open (source, preview, split)
-- **Auto-download Packages** - Automatically fetch packages from Typst registry
-- **Font Families** - System fonts to load (desktop only)
-- **Layout Functions** - Custom Typst preambles for formatting
-- **Enable Text Layer** - Enable text selection in PDF preview.
-Disabling this setting may improve performance
+- **Custom layout functions** - Set default page layout functions for previews and exports
-- **Custom Snippets** - Add custom Typst snippets for autocomplete
+- **Custom snippets** - Add custom Typst snippets for autocomplete
+- **Font families** - Add custom font families for use in Typst documents
+- **Auto-download packages** - Automatically download packages from the preview namespace when rendering
+- **PDF settings** - Configure PDF export options (save location, open after export, etc.)
-- **Syntax Highlighting** - Customize colors for 28 different syntax categories, separately for dark and light themes.
-Import/export color configurations as JSON
+- **Syntax highlighting colors** - Customize syntax highlighting colors for light and dark themes

-_To do: update with all settings..._
+- **Editor settings** - Configure editor options (font size, line height, hotkeys, etc.)

+A list of all settings and explanations can be found in the [docs](./docs/docs.md#settings).

 ## Commands

-_To do: updated commands + editor hotkeys..._
+- **Create new Typst file** - Create a new `.typ` file in the current folder
+- **Toggle preview** - Toggle between source and PDF preview modes
+- **Export PDF** - Export the rendered PDF to your vault
+- **Open PDF in split pane** - Open the rendered PDF in a split pane next to the source file
+- **Insert snippet** - Insert a custom snippet at the cursor position

+A list of all commands and explanations can be found in the [docs](./docs/docs.md#commands).

 ## Official Template